swift-server/swift-service-lifecycle/README.md

 ## Detailed design

+The main types in the library are `ServiceLifecycle` and `ComponentLifecycle`.

+`ServiceLifecycle` is the most commonly used type.
+It is designed to manage the top level Application (Service) lifecycle, and in addition to managing the startup and shutdown flows it can also set up `Signal` trap for shutdown and install backtraces.

-The main type in the library is `Lifecycle` which manages a state machine representing the application's startup and shutdown logic.
+`ComponentLifecycle` manages a state machine representing the startup and shutdown logic flow.
+In larger Applications (Services) `ComponentLifecycle` can be used to manage the lifecycle of subsystems, such that `ServiceLifecycle` can start and shutdown `ComponentLifecycle`s.

 ### Registering items

-`Lifecycle` is a container for `LifecycleItem`s which need to be registered via one of the following variants:
+`ServiceLifecycle` and `ComponentLifecycle` are containers for `Lifecycle.Task`s which need to be registered via one of the following variants:

 You can register simple blocking throwing handlers using: